pran13-git/Vroom/readme.md

 ## Credits

-Built by Pranith ([Github](https://github.com/pran13-git), [LinkedIn](https://www.linkedin.com/in/pranith-%E2%80%8E-6673581b7/)) — for developers who just want to run stuff without thinking.
+Built initially by Pranith ([GitHub](https://github.com/pran13-git), [LinkedIn](https://www.linkedin.com/in/pranith-%E2%80%8E-6673581b7/)) — for developers who just want to run stuff without thinking.

+We welcome and appreciate contributions from the open-source community!

+## Open Source Contributions

+We encourage developers to contribute to Vroom!
+This can include:

+* **Bug fixes:** Identifying and submitting patches for any issues you encounter.
+* **New features:** Proposing and implementing new functionalities to enhance Vroom.
+* **Improved auto-detection:** Adding support for more project types.
+* **Documentation improvements:** Making the documentation clearer and more comprehensive.
+* **Testing:** Helping to ensure the stability and reliability of Vroom.
+* **Language-specific config overrides:** Contributing to the development of language-specific configurations.
+* **Plugin system:** Assisting in the design and implementation of a plugin architecture.
+* **Native Windows support:** Contributing to the development of `.bat` and `.ps1` support.

+If you'd like to contribute, please:

+1.  **Fork the repository** on GitHub.
+2.  **Create a new branch** for your contribution.
+3.  **Make your changes** and ensure they follow the project's coding style (if any).
+4.  **Write clear and concise commit messages.**
+5.  **Submit a pull request** with a detailed explanation of your changes.

+We will review your contributions and provide feedback.
+Thank you for helping make Vroom better!

 ## License

 This project is licensed under the GNU General Public License v3.0.
+The full text of the license is available at [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).

+By contributing to this project, you agree that your contributions will be licensed under the same GNU General Public License v3.0.